Double-zero vs single-zero roulette

 The obvious difference between single-zero and double-zero roulette is the number of pockets on the wheel.
 Single-zero roulette has 36 numbers (1-36) and one zero (0), whereas double-zero roulette has 36 numbers and two zero pockets (0 and 00).
 There are two single-zero roulette variants: European and French.
 While they are essentially the same game, there are key differences in rules and house edge.

 This single-zero roulette variant is the preferred game for savvy players looking to expand their bankroll.
 As it carries a lower house edge than double-zero roulette, live casinos generally hide European roulette games and impose higher betting minimums.
-However, our recommended real money online casinos have easy-to-find European roulette games with minimum bets as low as $0.01 AUD per spin.
+However, our recommended real money online casinos have easy-to-find European roulette games with minimum bets as low as 0.01 AUD per spin.
+European roulette is also the most common version you will find at the top online roulette sites.

 French roulette, while rare in most land-based casinos, is popular among high rollers and generally found in high-stakes rooms.
 French roulette is easy to find online, and we recommend a host of great casino sides that offer fantastic value for money.